perrutquist/StaticNumbers.jl/docs/src/index.md

 For example: `static(1//2) + 1 === 3//2`.

 The `Unsigned` datatype currently does not work well with static numbers.
-For this reason  the `@stat` macro does turn unsigned numbers into static.
+For this reason  the `@stat` macro does not turn unsigned numbers into static.
 (This is work in progress, and subjec to change.)

 Static numbers are only fast when fully specified.
 A `Vector{Static}`